 - Texas Children's Hospital (Houston);

-- Children's Hospital Los Angeles (Los Angeles);
+- Children Hospital Los Angeles (Los Angeles);

 - Nationwide Children's Hospital (Columbus, Ohio);

-- Children's Hospital Colorado (Aurora, Colorado); and
+- UPMC Children's Hospital of Pittsburgh (Pittsburgh); and

-On the 10 specialty rankings, the No. 1 children's hospital for:
+Across U.S. News' 10 specialty rankings, the No. 1 children's hospital for:

-- Pediatric neonatology is Children's National Medical; and
+- Neonatology is Children's National Hospital; and